 ```

-While all of these elements we do need to be concerned with here, the four most important are **randCount**, **TAB**, **modCount**, and **modules**; two inputs and two outputs, as well as two within a namespace and two outside of it.
+While we do need to be concerned about all of these elements the four most important are **randCount**, **TAB**, **modCount**, and **modules**; two inputs and two outputs, as well as two within a namespace and two outside of it.
 We are going to start with the input and output that are within the namespace, as these will also need to be in the server module.
 There are two other inputs we want to work with the module, but first things first.

 Creating a server module is kind of weird looking, but it is not too bad and opens up some possibilities I will explore in the Advanced sections.
 I also want to point out that while the official guide states you must use a suffix of “Server” for server modules, this is not necessary, at least not with the version of Shiny (1.7) I have been working with.